gilt/tech-blog/_posts/2017-05-31-self-selection-hbc.md

 ### 1. Get Leadership Buy-In

 One of the first steps in a self-selection is getting a buy-in from your leadership team.
-Wheather you start from [feature teams or component teams](http://www.innolution.com/blog/distinguishing-between-feature-component-teams), a self-selection event has a potential of impacting the existing reporting structure in your organization.
+Whether you start from [feature teams or component teams](http://www.innolution.com/blog/distinguishing-between-feature-component-teams), a self-selection event has a potential of impacting the existing reporting structure in your organization.
-Have an open conversation with each of the leaders to clarify the process, understand their conserns and answer questions.
+Have an open conversation with each of the leaders to clarify the process, understand their concerns and answer questions.

-Is there a small modification you can make to the process to mitigate these conserns and turn the leaders into your supporters?
+Is there a small modification you can make to the process to mitigate these concerns and turn the leaders into your supporters?
 From our experience, making a self-selection invitational and positioning it as "an experiment" fast-tracked its acceptance in the organization.

 ### 2. Identify Participants